Skip to Content

 Carmen Blubaugh

-Carmen examined interrelations among soil quality, plants’ ability to defend themselves against herbivore attack, and biological control.
-She is an Assistant Professor in the Department of Environmental and Plant Sciences at Clemson University. more.
+Carmen examined interrelations among soil quality, plants’ ability to defend themselves against herbivore attack, and biological control. more.

 Emily Jones